 Maybe you left a bunch of

 console.log statements all over the place and don’t want to go through the process of deleting them.
 Maybe you want to separate your component work from your tests in two separate commits.
 Whatever the cause, you only want to commit a small piece of changes.
 That’s where patch mode comes in.
+By using

 git add -p or